NEORIS enterprise UX & design (EUX-D) delivers meaningful and measurable solutions that help solve our client’s challenges.

 EUX-P/D 2017 ~ 2022

-In conclusion, my journey from 2017 to 2024 has been one of growth, learning, and adaptation.
+My journey from 2017 to 2024 has been one of growth, learning, and adaptation.

 The core of my philosophy remains user-centric, but the tools, methodologies, and priorities have evolved.